 Now, add the garlic, curry powder, tumeric and gram flour.

-Mix together by hand and start to add a tablespoon of water at a time till you have a soft oniony dough.
+Mix together by hand and start to add a tablespoon of water at a time till you have a sticky double cream oniony dough.

 Heat the oil in a frying pan, about one inch deep till it is hot.

 Then, one tablespoon at a time, drop balls of the bhaji mix into the oil, you might have to do this in batches.

 Fry until golden brown, then flip over with a spoon and fry the other side until golden too.